samuelthomas2774/nxapi-znca-api/docs/api.md

 As the server can support multiple versions of the Nintendo Switch Online app (which generate different `f` values), the `X-znca-Platform` and `X-znca-Version` headers should be used to indicate which version the client is using.

+The `X-znca-Client-Version` header is used to check if the client may be incompatible with newer coral versions and should never be set dynamically.
+It must be hardcoded as the latest version you've tested, even if the `X-znca-Version` header is set dynamically using the `/config` endpoint.
+From 2.12.0 this header is required.

 > Due to changes to Nintendo's API on [23/08/2022](https://github.com/samuelthomas2774/nxapi/discussions/10#discussioncomment-3464443) the `timestamp` parameter should not be sent.
 If the `timestamp` or `request_id` parameters are not sent their values will be generated and returned in the response.
 Note that unlike the imink API and [nsotokengen](https://github.com/clovervidia/nsotokengen), only parameters not included in the request will be included in the response.
 >
 > From 2.12.0, the `timestamp` and `request_id` parameters cannot be used.